terminusdb/terminusdb-console/CONTRIBUTING.md

 ## Working with a local version of console

-Most likely, if you running console locally, it's because you are a developer, and thus will be working with the `dev` branch of console, so you probably want to want to point npm to our dev repository by adding this line to your .npmrc
+Most likely, if you are running console locally, it's because you are a developer, and thus will be working with the `dev` branch of console, so you probably want to want to point npm to our dev repository by adding this line to your .npmrc